baenimus/safecoinbot/README.md

 cd safecoin
 sudo nano config.json
 ```
+## Invite bot to discord server

-Finally invite the bot to the server
+If you succesfully enabled the bot you should be able to invite it:

 https://discordapp.com/oauth2/authorize?&client_id=INSERTHEREBOTCLIENTID&scope=bot&permissions=0